 Strong women wear their pain like stilettos.
 No matter how much it hurts, all you see is the beauty of it.

-Talk to any dancer who’s been knee-deep in the game, and she’ll tell you that being an exotic dancer is not for everyone.
+Talk to any OD (Original Dancer) who’s been knee-deep in the game, and she’ll tell you that being an exotic dancer is not for everyone.
 Strutting gingerly on stage for the first time wearing a skimpy fishnet outfit is an eye-opening experience.
-Not only for thirsty patrons who are seated around the stage, jokingly referred to as pervert row.
+Not only for thirsty patrons who are seated around the stage, jokingly referred to as ‘pervert row’.
 But for the dancer, it’s a self-revealing opening act that’s often met with uncertainty.
 Many think they’re built for the hustle, but once they’re fully exposed, they crumble right there in the middle of their second song and start imagining life in a messy cubicle.

 In the blink of an eye, the profession has moved up the ranks from a “last resort” to a popular side hustle; a quick way to cash in on one’s sex appeal while entertaining a herd of rainmakers.
 No longer is there a need to tell patrons that you’re stripping to “pay tuition.”